Frequently Asked Questions:

 A. Please see our LED Dimmer Guide here: LED Dimming.
 The rule of thumb is that max total LED lamp power should be <=1/10th of dimmer's max rated power.
 GU10 LEDs should be broadly compatible with Leading Edge R and RL type dimmers, but NOT RC, RLC, Trailing Edge, or any dimmers with neon/LED light indicator.

 Q. What types of lighting products do you stock?

-A. LED Lamps, bulbs, and tubes: we stock the entire Philips Master LED and Megaman LED range of lamps, bulbs, and tubes.
-We also carry various other quality brands where we feel they add value to our porfolio - such as Sylvania and Toshiba lines, and quality Heathfield LED tubes which come with a 3yr warranty.
-LED Fittings: We can supply a large range of LED fittings range, including the best-selling Philips Coreline recess downlights, and FYT ceiling panels.
-Our range is constantly expanding with new products that meet out criteria of quality, durability, and lumen output.
+A. LED Lamps, bulbs, and tubes: we stock the entire Philips LED range of lamps bulbs, and tubes, and much of the Osram and Megaman LED ranges.
+We also carry various other quality brands where we feel they add value to our porfolio - such as Aurora, and Heathfield.
+Most of the products come with a 3 - 5yr warranty.
+LED Fittings: We stock a large range of Philips, Thorn, LumiLife, Aurora, and MEGE trade LED fittings range, including the best-selling MEGE 600x600 and 1200x600 LED ceiling panels which come with a 7yr warranty.
+Our range is constantly expanding with new products that meet our criteria of quality, durability, and lumen output.
 Please contact us at firstname.lastname@example.org if you would like to purchase any lighting solutions that you do not see listed.
 We can source almost any lighting product, and are a solutions-orientated business.
 If you need a product that you dont see on the website, call us.
 We'll find whatever you need at very competitive prices!